TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Form/Index.rst

 - "Like TV" is a checkbox.
 Default is "unchecked".

 - "formtype\_mail" is the name of the submit button.
-It  **must** be names soif you use the built-in form mail of TYPO3, at it will make TYPO3 react automatically on the input and interpret it as form mail input!
+It **must** be names so if you use the built-in form mail of TYPO3, at it will make TYPO3 react automatically on the input and interpret it as form mail input!